 Whistling in the Dark

 I’ve always enjoyed drawing and painting and generally creating things.
 I like discovering that I’m good at something, or at least decent, or at least that my family thinks so.
 It did not take me too long to get over that sinking feeling when someone criticizes a drawing or painting I was working on –I found I could self-criticize, and self-correct.
-Then I came to the conclusion that the worst, most painful and biting criticism is one’s own.
+Then I came to the conclusion that the worst, most painful and biting criticism is one’s own, and that it is not always correct.

-I learned art in a random, hopscotch kind of way, by looking at it and copying it, by taking lessons from artists and by just doing it.
+I learned art in a random, hopscotch kind of way, by taking lessons from artists and by just doing it.
 Much of my later work came out of my “academic years” at the Corcoran College in Washington, DC.
 It was there that my work began to take shape.

 Somebody once asked me to describe my path into art and I answered that it was lined with people.
 The first two were a Swiss friend, Laurence Courvoisier, who took me to her watercolor lessons, and the Dutch retired math teacher who gave these lessons, Fred Adam.
 That was in 1988.
 Then there was a long time that art had to be put on hold – I moved to France, got a child, became a somewhat serious lawyer and moved to South Africa.